verbb/formie/README.md

 # Formie Plugin for Craft CMS

+> Looking to make the switch to Formie?
+Read our [blog post](https://verbb.io/blog/introducing-formie) on why we built Formie.

 <img width="500" src="https://verbb.io/uploads/plugins/formie/formie-social-card.png">

 Formie is a Craft CMS plugin for creating user-friendly forms that your content editors will love.
 With over 25 fields available, a drag-and-drop form builder, multi-page support, and more!